-Please be advised I am not a doctor or professional nutrition expert however only sharing information I find to be helpful and that I currently proactive in my daily life that can possibly help you.
+Please be advised I am not a doctor or professional nutrition expert however only sharing information I find to be helpful and that I currently practice in my daily life.
+I try to share tools that can possibly help you.

 Drink More Water

 We’ve heard this one for the longest time.
 The benefits of water go beyond just hydration.
 According to www.webmd.com, drinking plenty of water helps maintain normal bowel function and kidney function.
 Drinking adequate water helps to flush your system and also help keep your skin looking good.
 It is also beneficial for keeping body fluids balanced and assists with cutting down on calories.
 When you drink glass of water before each meal, it helps to make you feel fuller faster but with less food.

 How much water should I drink?
 According to MayoClinic.org: